Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/59-aptamer.md

 <font ><p class="header_box" id="ligand-information">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
 <p>REV is a viral anti-repression trans-activator protein, which appears to act post-transcriptionally to relieve negative repression of GAG and ENV production.
 It is a phosphoprotein whose state of phosphorylation is mediated by a specific serine kinase activity present in the nucleus.
-REV accumulates in the nucleoli.-----from Pfam</p>
+REV accumulates in the nucleoli.-----From Pfam</p>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>